shubhankar000/tp-link-LB130-Smart-Wi-Fi-Bulb/README.md

 isOn()
 ```

+## Color Cycler:

+Cycles through all the colors like a razer mouse.
+Does it almost stutter and error free.
+By default, it takes almost 22s to cycle through all of the colors.

-Note that if you use `colorCycler.py`, you must use `Ctrl+C` to terminate out of the program.
+###### Note that if you use `colorCycler.py`, you must use `Ctrl+C` to terminate out of the program.
 If you want your program to continue doing something after the keyboard interrupt, use the solution given [here](https://stackoverflow.com/a/13181036/12925947)

 # README from forked Library